BasuruK/sGlass/README.md

-# Project sGlass
+# Project sGlass :eyeglasses:
+## A Learning Platform for Visually Impaired :books:

-sGlass is a platform designed for Visually Impaired Children to support them though theier lerning tasks.
+**sGlass** is a platform designed for Visually Impaired Children to support them though theier lerning tasks.
 As children with such dissability is it s hard task for them to learn on how to precieve the objects arround them and identifying them.